G-Corp/wok_async_message_handler/README.md

 ## create_and_add_rt_notification_to_message_queue/1

+### this method is deprecated.
+Use WokAsyncMessageHandler.Helpers.RealTimeMessage.build_and_store/3 instead

 This method sends a realtime message. **This is an opinionated method.**
 It just generates a message in queue table to "#{@producer_name}/real_time/notify" (@producer_name defined in your handler when you run the "init")
 If it doesn't fit your needs, rewrite a method in your handler.